dyxstat/HiCBin/README.md

 ```
 python ./hicbin.py pipeline -v final.contigs.fa MAP_SORTED.bam contig_tax.csv depth.txt out
 ```
-The results of the pipeline action are all in the 'out' directory.
-The draft genomic bins are in 'out/BIN' and 'hicbin.log' file contains the specific implementation information of HiCBin.
+The results of the HiCBin software are all in the 'out' directory.
+The initial draft genomic bins are in 'out/BIN' and 'hicbin.log' file contains the specific implementation information of HiCBin.

 ### Implement the post-processing step of HiCBin
 This is used to process the partially contaminated bins with completeness larger than 50% and contamination larger than 10%.